marlonShawDEV/workForceHousing/src/styleguide/index_corp.md

 # Footer

-**Note:** The footer will automatically be inserted via the template - do not include this code in your page.
+**Note:** The footer will automatically be inserted via the template - and will be unique for each of the 4 business lines.
+Do not include this code in your page.

 ```html_example
 <footer class="footer hide-for-print">